rohberg/volto-searchkit-block/README.md

 Search results do include at least one of the search strings.

 # Credits

 This package is a Plone Volto integration of react-searchkit https://www.npmjs.com/package/react-searchkit Copyright (C) 2015-2019 CERN.

+The development of this plugin has been kindly sponsored by IGIB GRIF.

 # Copyright and license